tailaiwang/Tenacious-Tanks/README.md

                     Bullets are affected by "gravity" and ends turn when it collides with ground and tank rectangles.
 February 9th, 2018: Tailai made an Update to GamePanel and TenaciousTanks.
 Game now has text displays and damage is calculated with                           collisions.
                     Cameron created power for bullets.
 Users can now select a power between 0 and 100.
-February 12th, 2018: Tailai made winning screens for both players.
-The game actually has a purpose now.
+February 12th, 2018: Tailai made and Update to all files, allowing players to actually win the game.
+No Play Again button yet though...